 Health Factor: Carrots are full of beta carotene (which turns into vitamin A in the body), fibre, vitamin K, potassium, and antioxidants.
 Everyone knows that carrots are good for your eyes as they contain antioxidants that may prevent age-related macular degeneration.
 They also have the added benefit of lowering systolic blood pressure and increasing the body’s antioxidant capacity.

-Planting Guidelines: Carrots are pretty hearty which is nice if you aren’t a green thumb.
-They can be planted in the ground, in a raised gardens bed, or even a large planting pot as long as it’s deep enough for the root.
+Planting Guidelines: Carrots are pretty hearty, which is nice if you don’t have a green thumb.
+They can be planted in the ground, in a raised garden bed, or even a large planting pot as long as it’s deep enough for the root.

 Why We Love Them: Nothing tastes quite as good as a fresh garden tomato.
 The smell and texture of a fresh tomato just can’t be store-bought.
 Tomato is a base for many sauces and soups and it even tastes amazing on toast with salt and pepper for breakfast.